 If you are reading this, I am sure you have heard of cryptocurrencies and cryptocurrency exchanges.

-But for those who haven’t, cryptocurrency exchanges are the gateway to cryptosphere from where one can buy/sell cryptocurrencies for fiat or other currencies.
+But for those who haven’t, cryptocurrency exchanges are the gateway to the cryptosphere from where one can buy/sell cryptocurrencies for fiat or other currencies.

 - What Is Bitstamp?